Privacy statement

 Rights of data subjects

-• Right to access and obtain a copy of your personal data
+• Right to access your personal data;

-• Right to correct your personal data
+• Right of data portability;

-• Right to object
+• Right to rectification and completion;

-• Right to Data portability
+• Right to be forgotten;

 We do our best to handle your personal data as well as possible.
-If you nevertheless have a complaint about the way we collect, store or use your personal data, please let us know by sending your written question or complaint to the Legal Affairs department at This email address is being protected from spambots.
-You need JavaScript enabled to view it. or by post at Industrieweg 130 A, 3044AT in Rotterdam, The Netherlands.
+If you nevertheless have a complaint about the way we collect, store or use your personal data, please let us know by sending your written question or complaint to the Legal Affairs department at

 If you are not satisfied with the way your request has been handled or when you have a complaint, you can always contact the Dutch Data Protection Authority (Autoriteit Persoonsgegevens) via the website www.autoriteitpersoonsgegevens.nl or the Data Protection Authority in your country (https://www.edpb.europa.eu/about-edpb/about-edpb/members_en).